-3-3.
-Model Rocketry
+3-2.
+MODEL ROCKETRY

-- a.
+a.
 Objective.
-This event promotes STEM learning and teamwork through model rocketry design, construction, launch, and measurement activities. - b.
+This event promotes STEM learning and teamwork through model rocketry design, construction, launch, and measurement activities.

+b.
 Conditions.
-This event will be governed by the Team America Rocketry Challenge (TARC) rules, available online (search for "[YEAR] Team America Rocketry Challenge Rules"), with the modifications described below.
+This event will be governed by the Team America Rocketry Challenge (TARC) rules, available in the Appendix 3, with the modifications described below.